joaoasrosa/joaoasrosa.github.io/_posts/2020-10-21-chaos-engineering-as-management-practice.md

 Be aware that I'm not advocating for a silver bullet.
 There is more to it when it comes to creating a healthy organisation, where people feel safe and valued for their contribution.
 I will continue to explore this subject in the next blog posts.

 How do you create a safe environment?
 What are the practices and tools that you use?

+*This article was translated to Ukranian by Temy.
+You can find it here: [http://a.temy.co/temy/blog?page=67923](http://a.temy.co/temy/blog?page=67923)*